mjbots/moteus/docs/reference.md

 If the motor temperature reaches this value, a fault is triggered and all torque is stopped.

-## `servo.flux_brake_min_voltage` ##
+## `servo.flux_brake_margin_voltage` ##

+Selects the flux braking point relative to the currently configured `servo.max_voltage`.  `flux braking point = max_voltage - flux_brake_margin_voltage`.

-When the input voltage is above this value, the controller causes the motor to act as a "virtual resistor" with resistance `servo.flux_brake_resistance_ohm`.
+When the input voltage is above the braking point, the controller causes the motor to act as a "virtual resistor" with resistance `servo.flux_brake_resistance_ohm`.
 All extra energy is dumped into the D phase of the motor.
 This can be used to handle excess regenerative energy if the input DC link is incapable of accepting